The average hourly pay for a Dental Nurse in Australia is AU$24.58.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Dental nurses, also known as dental hygienists in the United States, perform a wide variety of tasks in dental offices.
 They are responsible for cleaning teeth, looking for signs of oral disease in patients, and providing education and preventative care.
 Specific tasks performed by dental nurses include сlеаning stаіns and plaque buildup on teeth, сlеаning undеr аnd аrоund the gums, sеаrсhing fоr іndісаtоrs оf оrаl disease such as swеllіng, and applying dental prophylaxis, sealants and topical f…Read more

 Dental Nurse Job Listings

-Pay by Experience Level for Dental Nurse
+What is the Pay by Experience Level for Dental Nurses?

 Pay Difference by Location

 Employees with Dental Nurse in their job title in Gold Coast, Queensland earn an average of 12.4% more than the national average.
 These job titles also find higher than average salaries in Sydney, New South Wales (2.6% more) and Brisbane, Queensland (2.0% more).
 The lowest salaries can be found in Adelaide, South Australia (5.5% less) and Wollongong, New South Wales (0.3% less).